A/B Test Proves That Women Find Bearded Men More Attractive

 Yes, you heard that right.
-The age old debate has finally been put to rest.
-For many years now, researchers have presented us with conflicting studies about whether women find bearded men more attractive or the clean-shaven ones.
-For every research that claims the smooth clean-cut look is more desirable among women, there are two counter studies claiming face fuzz is the way to go.
-But now, a US-based eCommerce website has finally A/B tested their way to the truth.
-Read on..
+The age-old debate has finally been put to rest.
+For many years now, researchers have presented the world with conflicting studies about whether women find bearded or clean-shaven men more attractive.

 AdonisClothing is a US-based eCommerce store exclusively dealing in men’s fashion.
-However, what sets them apart from other e-shops is that they don’t sell directly to men.
-Their target audience is women who shop for their boyfriends and spouses.
-Their website encourages women to shop for a ‘complete makeover of the guy’ and that’s one of the reasons their average order value is on a higher side at $90.
-Also, according to the company’s CEO Jason Johansson, 80% of their repeat customers are women.
+However, what sets them apart from other stores is that their target audience is not men but women who shop for their boyfriends and spouses.
+Their website encourages women to shop for a ‘complete makeover of the guy’ and that’s one of the reasons their average order value is higher than $90.
+Also, according to CEO Jason Johansson, or JJ as he’s known, 80% of their repeat customers are women.

-Like many eCommerce websites, AdonisClothing had a lot of visitors coming to their product pages, but very few were adding products to cart.
-So JJ (he insists on being called that – says the two letters add to his personality), started his conversion optimization strategy from the product pages.
+Like many eCommerce websites, AdonisClothing had a lot of visitors coming to their product pages, but very few were adding products to the cart.
+So JJ started his conversion optimization strategy from the product pages.

 Here’s how the product page originally looked.

-JJ came up with a curious test idea very few would have imagined, forget even testing it out.
+JJ came up with a curious new test idea.
 He A/B tested the photos of the models on the product pages — clean-shaved against bearded ones!
-When asked what made him test out chin carpet when the whole CRO world is perfectly busy testing out the optimum UX and design, JJ had a quaint answer.
-He explains how his fiancee kept pestering him to grow his stubble, much to his disdain.
+When asked what made him test out chin carpet when the whole CRO world was busy testing UX and design, JJ had a quaint answer.
+He explains how his fiancee kept pestering him to grow his stubble.